 If you’re looking for an item that has a bit more character and isn’t just a simple crate we’ve found a DIY video from Craft Shop which shows you how to build one like shown below:

 The difference between this crate and the one from Instructables.com are as follows:

 The second design is lifted up from the ground making it easier to access.
-As demonstrated in the video the storage space it provides for LP’s are slightly less than the first crate mentioned.
+As demonstrated in the video the storage space it provides for LP’s is slightly less than the first crate mentioned.
 The crate from Craft Shop also does not have a bottom which means that records will have to rest on support beams underneath.
-This is not really a big deal; it’s just a different way of designing it.
-With the first crate there’s a bottom and we think it can easier be carried around.
+This is not a big deal; it’s just a different way of designing it.
+With the first crate, there’s a bottom, and we think it can easier be carried around.

 Both designs look cool and serve their purpose.